lle0x/kleinrock/README.md

-# A Docker Stack which Monitors your home network
+# A Docker Stack which Monitors your home internet connection
 Here's a quick start to stand-up a Docker [Prometheus](http://prometheus.io/) stack containing Prometheus, Grafana with  [blackbox-exporter](https://github.com/prometheus/blackbox_exporter) and [speedtest-exporter](https://github.com/stefanwalther/speedtest-exporter) to collect and graph home network connections and speed.

 ## Pre-requisites